 We value people from all backgrounds and we are working hard to improve the diversity of our workforce.

 As an organisation we embrace difference and going forward we hope to have a workforce that is truly representative of the communities we serve.
-Our ambition is to match the make-up of our county by having a workforce of which 2.4% are from a BAME background and that accurately represents all other ethnicities, genders, faiths and sexualities.
+Our ambition is to match the make-up of our county by having a workforce of which 2.4 per cent are from a BAME background and that accurately represents all other ethnicities, genders, faiths and sexualities.

 To help achieve a more representative workforce we have recently expanded our eligibility criteria to enable us to recruit more people who speak English as their second language.
 Our current police officers with second language skills are integral to community engagement in towns and villages across Lincolnshire, particularly in Boston, South Holland and Lincoln.
 We are also proud that expanding our eligibility criteria has enabled us to focus recruitment activity in areas such as British Sign Language and Makaton speakers.
 This shows our determination to be reflective of all minority groups.